-It was reported that on Friday 3rd December that raw sewage was spilling out in to Hooe Lake.
+It was reported that on Friday 3rd December that raw sewage was spilling out into Hooe Lake.

-This is an excerpt from the ‘This is Plymouth website’ more details on the article can be found here
+This is an excerpt from the ‘This is Plymouth website’

 My Dad & I fish her a lot.
 I am disgusted that the treatment plant has released this raw sewage and nothing has been done about it, like pretty much all cases similar to this there was probably no reason as to why they dumped it?
 It is likely to have been done just to save a little money, that’s because they don’t care about the fish.
 I mean would you like it if you were a fish and suddenly 6,000 litres or so of raw sewage was pumped into your home?